 1. Make a cloud migration plan

 The next big challenge that comes up is the loss of data that could occur during the migration process.
-To mitigate the risks of data loss, companies can talk to their cloud provider about a cloud migration strategy to prevent data loss, and they also need to explore other backup options.
+To mitigate the risks of data loss, companies can talk to their cloud provider about a cloud application migration strategy to prevent data loss, and they also need to explore other backup options.

 Choosing a cloud and having adequate security are two more common challenges that can arise.
 These issues will be dealt with in more detail in this report.
-Each company also needs to take a closer look at its own processes to determine any other challenges that cloud migration could pose.
+Each company also needs to take a closer look at its own processes to determine any other challenges that migration to cloud could pose.

 2. Choose a cloud